LivePersonInc/developer-center/pages/Documents/DeveloperTools/LivePersonFunctions/EventSources/conversational-commands.md

 ![Conversational Commands](img/conversational_commands.png)

-Along with the invocation, the function is sent a payload containing the conversation ID and the arguments provided by the agent.
+Along with the invocation a payload is sent containing the conversation ID and the arguments provided by the agent.
 This payload can then be used in the function for further processing and referencing.
 The result of the function has to either be a string or a number and will be shown in the Agent Workspace as a message in the transcript.

 **Note** The response is not actually stored in the conversation transcript, it will only be stored temporarily in the browser and is only visible to the agent.